podikoglou/sriracha/readme.md

 > I put that on everything!

-Sriracha is an MVC web framework written in Python with the purpose of making big web applications easy, it serves as the Python equivalent of something like Rails for Ruby, Spring for Java, and could be seen somewhat similar to Angular.
+Sriracha is an MVC web framework written in Python with the purpose of making big and complex web applications easy to maintain, it serves as the Python equivalent of something like Rails for Ruby, Spring for Java, and could be seen somewhat similar to Angular.

 # Quick Start
 ```bash